Comment on page

 Bug Bounty and reporting of issues

 Quicksilver recognizes the importance and value of security researchers’ efforts in improving community safety.
-We reward responsible disclosure of security vulnerabilities via our bug bounty program, described on this page.
+We reward responsible disclosure of security vulnerabilities via our bug bounty program.

 The bug bounty program covers all the code and services associated with Quicksilver.

-Taking part in the Bug Bounty Program policy requires researchers to adhere to a few rules, defined below:
+Taking part in the Bug Bounty Program policy requires researchers to adhere the following rules:

 - 1.Providing Quicksilver with a reasonable amount of time to fix the vulnerability prior to sharing details of the vulnerability with any other party.